openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 The removal date should default to 6 months of advance communication, including at least 1 month window of overlapping support between old and new features.
+If you have a high level of confidence that it's not used elsewhere and you still comunicate it to the community you may use a more accelerated process which is as short as 2 weeks.

 Additionally, the ability to negotiate dates on the DEPR ticket is an explicit part of the process.
 This could include adjusting the default dates for a specific ticket, or negotiating extensions as-needed (e.g. difficulties that arise, or too many maintenance requests landing at the same time, etc.).
-It could also include providing a very short window for changes that don't require much warning.
+It could also include providing a very short window for changes that don't require much warning or where there are very few actual users of the code.

 The 6 month window has the benefit of givig at least one named release (e.g. Redwood) worth of warning, because the named releases are